iansmithj/capstone2/capstone/README.md

    3. If the transfer is approved, the requestee's account balance is decreased by the amount of the request.
    4. If the transfer is rejected, no account balance changes.

+**Make sure that you implement all appropriate authorization checks!
+A data breach would ruin the company.**

 ## Database schema